corneliana/all-in-one/Internet/3 - Cloud Computing/AWS/Understanding AWS/10 - Monitoring, Troubleshooting & Audit/CloudWatch.md

 - Metrics have timestamps
 - Can create CloudWatch dashboards of metrics

+- High-Resolution Custom Metrics can have a minimum resolution of 1 second.
+- If you set an alarm on a high-resolution metric, specify a high-resolution alarm with a period of 10 or 30 seconds, or set a regular alarm with a period of any multiple of 60 seconds.

 ### Custom Metrics
 - API call: PutMetricData
 - Accepts metric data points two weeks in the past and two hours in the future